 Easterseals offers Austin seniors low and no-cost hearing exams and help getting the hearing aids and other equipment they need.
 Working as a full-spectrum service for the hearing-impaired, Easterseals also provides screening services with qualified audiologists and counseling for families of those affected by hearing loss.
 Easterseals also offers respite care, financial guidance and special programs for military caregivers.
 Click here for Easterseals.

 Bethany House of Friends, located in northwest Austin, is a project of the Bethany United Methodist Church and several of its faith-based partners around town.
-The House of Friends welcomes seniors dealing with dementia to its cafe, where they can mingle and spend a pleasant afternoon socializing.
+The House of Friends welcomes seniors dealing with memory care in Austin or dementia to its cafe, where they can mingle and spend a pleasant afternoon socializing.
 The program also offers respite care for dementia-affected seniors while their caregivers de-stress, as well as doing education and advocacy work with the state government.
 Click here for Bethany House of Friends.

 Alzheimer’s Association of Austin offers local caregivers Alzheimer’s-specific training in communication and healthy living strategies.
 The Association also runs a 24/7 support hotline for caregivers and can connect people affected by Alzheimer’s with community support and clinical trials.
 Click here for Alzheimer's Association.